 - Projects are required to spend donations and grant funds on project expenses in accordance with donor intent.

 - In-kind donations of cars can only be accepted through CARS vehicle donation program.
 The cash value of the car will then be donated to the project.

-- All Project Leaders must develop an annual operating budget that is approved by their project advisory board and is submitted to the program liaison.
+- All Project Leaders must develop an annual operating budget that is approved by their project advisory board and is submitted to their Finance Liaison.

 - W-9 forms are required for ALL non-employees as the IRS may impose fines for missing tax information.